-Sources of Uncertainties: Technical Guide 2, 29 March 2019 a.
-Associated with the calibration of the balance used b.
-Uncertainty associated with the standard deviation of replicated weighing up to 100 g.
+Sources of Uncertainties:

+a.
+Associated with the calibration of the balance used

 The calibration certificate states that at 95% confidence level, a weight obtained by difference within the same range was within \pm 0.2 g.
 This uncertainty component can be expressed as a standard deviation by dividing 0.2 by 1.96, giving 0.102 g.